corrze/CorrBot/README.md

 However if your inbox folder is in the same directory as the extracting script it should automatically find the folder.

-# 6. Find your longest line of code in your jsonl file
+# 6. Find your the optimal amonut of tokens to train on
 Run Token_counter.py and find out your .jsonl stats.

 When I chose my MAX_LENGTH variable, I didnt use the token counter, I just assumed that most of the exmaples in my .jsonl file would be less than 500 tokens so I literally copied the longest example I could find and counted the number of tokens that way.